christopher-brundige/christopher-brundige/README.md

 - 👋 Hi, I’m @christopher-brundige
-- 👀 I’m interested in ...
-Code.
+- 👀 I’m interested in back end code, and possibly Machine Learning/AI technology in the future.
 - 🌱 I’m currently learning ...
-HTML/CSS, JavaScript, & Python
+HTML/CSS, JavaScript, & Python.
-- 📫 How to reach me ... christopherbrundige@yahoo.com
+- 📫 How to reach me ... christopherbrundige@yahoo.com.

 <!---
 christopher-brundige/christopher-brundige is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.